FionaLippert/FluxRGNN/README.md

 Then the Jupyter notebook `performance_evaluation.ipynb` can be used to recreate the figures from our paper.

-#### Validation of fluxes and source/sink terms
+#### Validation of nightly fluxes and source/sink terms

-To validate the spatial and temporal component of FluxRGNN by comparing 24h fluxes and source/sink terms to the respective ground truth from simulations, run
+To validate the spatial and temporal component of FluxRGNN by comparing nightly fluxes and source/sink terms to the respective ground truth from simulations, run
 ```
-python evaluate_fluxes.py datasource=abm
+python evaluate_fluxes.py datasource=abm fixed_t0=true
 ```

 To do the same for hourly fluxes and source/sink terms, run
 ```
-python evaluate_fluxes.py datasource=abm +H_min=24 +H_max=24
+python evaluate_fluxes.py datasource=abm fixed_t0=false +H_min=24 +H_max=24
 ```
 The forecasting horizon (`H_min` and `H_max`) can be set to anything between 1 and 72.